5 Common Mistakes in

 Let's be honest.
 Technology sales is a premeditated sport.
 If you are looking to sell professional services, web development or software applications successfully, you need to prepare every step of your customer contact process.
 Amateur salespeople wing it.
 When meeting clients for the first time, presenting to CIO's, or negotiating contracts, always sit down and plan your actions, talking points, and methodology in order to win business.
 Many technology salespeople become lazy and interact with customers based

 on the salesperson's previous experience with a particular kind of client.
 Professional technology salespeople know that every client is different and in this competitive economy, preparation wins business.
+Mistake No. 2 - Technology salespeople will not cold call.

 No, it's not the favorite playtime of salespeople, but if you wait for your marketing department or your inside sales force to find you that qualified lead, your competition may already be locking down a big deal in your territory and you may be too late to join the game.
 To increase your quota successes, add cold calling every day to your palm pilot schedule.